cwrc/tech_documentation/README.md

 Definitions:
 * PID: persistent identifier - FedoraCommons identifier for an object and part of the URI (commons.cwrc.ca/{PID} where {PID} is replaced with the object's PID

-* DSID: datastream ID - FedoraCommons datastream identifier
+* DSID: DataStream ID or FedoraCommons datastream identifier - ID of the location where content is stored

 ##### General strategy (used outside of Drupal e.g., on another server)